 The online application for travel authorization to Europe will require the applicant to enter biometric passport information and travel details, as well as to answer some basic security questions.
 The process of applying for an ETIAS will be quick and easy for all eligible travellers.

 There will be no need to visit a consulate or embassy to obtain an ETIAS travel authorization, nor will there be the need for unnecessary bureaucracy upon arrival.
 Eligible citizens will already have been screened when registering for an ETIAS for Europe online.

 It is expected that applicants will quickly receive an approval notice for their ETIAS, which will be sent digitally to their individual email address.

-Several of these improvements will be applicable to all those eligible for the ETIAS visa once it is implemented.
+Some of these improvements will be applicable to visitors who are eligible for the ETIAS visa waiver once it is implemented.